shimaore/black-metal/agent.coffee.md

 Base features
 -------------

-Monitor other calls for this agent, keeping state.
+Monitor calls for this agent, keeping state so that we can decide whether the agent is busy or not.
+(The `id` always refers to the agent's channel, not the remote end.)

       add_call: seem (id) ->
         debug 'Agent.add_call', @key, id